Making the case for our own rebrand

 We needed consensus among and the full backing of our group of leaders.
 Without it, the process could become delayed or derailed by internal friction, and the final product wouldn’t be the best possible reflection of who we truly are.

-To establish the clear understanding and strong collaboration among stakeholders necessary for a successful rebrand, we created ways to engage collectively.
+To establish the clear understanding and strong collaboration among stakeholders necessary for a successful company rebrand, we created ways to engage collectively.
 We needed to listen to the owners of the brand, and they needed to feel heard.
 Our job was to provide a platform for everyone’s questions, concerns, ideas, and opinions that facilitated mutual understanding.
 Using Figma’s FigJam whiteboards gave us a way to collect the feedback essential to shaping rough concepts into a polished identity.
-Rebranding is never easy, especially when it is being done for your own organization.
+Rebranding is never easy, especially when you do it for your own organization.
 Patience and empathy informed both the process and the final product.